Zentrum (association): History

 Zentrum Automobil was founded at the end of 2009 in the Daimler plant in Stuttgart-Untertürkheim by Oliver Hilburger.
 It was registered as an association on November 23, 2009 in the Stuttgart District Court.
 Hilburger had been a works council member and a lay labor judge for the Christian Metalworkers' Union (CGM) since 2007, but was forced to resign in 2008 after his membership as a guitarist in the white power music band "Noie Werte" became known.
 Oliver Hilburger also has links to Blood and Honour (banned in Germany) as well as to the right-wing extremist parties NPD and the Third Way.

 In 2010, the association took part in the works council elections at the Daimler plant in Untertürkheim for the first time, in which Hilburger and another member were elected to the works council.
 Zentrum Automobil at the Daimler plant in Untertürkheim got four council seats in the works council elections of 2014.

 Since 2015, Zentrum Automobil interacted with the association Ein Prozent ("One percent") and the right-wing extremist magazine Compact.
 With their support, Zentrum Automobil launched the campaign "Become a works councillor" for the 2018 works council elections.
 Hilburger spoke at a Pegida rally in Dresden in February 2018 before the works council elections.
 The newspaper "Alternative Trade Unions" (Alternative Gewerkschaft) published by "Ein Prozent", Compact and Zentrum Automobil was distributed at the rally.
 Zentrum Automobil won six works council seats in In the 2018 elections, with 13.2% of the vote.
 It was also successful in works council elections at other locations.
-In the 2018 elections at the Daimler site in Sindelfingen, Zentrum Automobil got two works council seats with 3.4% sare of the vote, at the Daimler site in Rastatt also three seats with 8.1%, at Porsche in Leipzig two works councils with 6% as a part of the coalition IG Beruf und Familie, and at BMW in Leipzig four works council seats with 12%.
+In the 2018 elections at the Daimler site in Sindelfingen, Zentrum Automobil got two works council seats with 3.4% share of the vote, at the Daimler site in Rastatt also three seats with 8.1%, at Porsche in Leipzig two works councils with 6% as a part of the coalition IG Beruf und Familie, and at BMW in Leipzig four works council seats with 12%.
 Altogether, Zentrum Automobil won 19 mandates (out of 180,000 total nationwide) in 2018.

 In the 2022 works elections, Zentrum Automobil was able to appoint seven works council members at the Daimler plant in Untertürkheim with 15.8%.
 At the Daimler plant in Rastatt, Zentrum kept its three works council seats.
 At the BMW and Porsche plants in Leipzig, its representation was halved from four to two and two to one, respectively.